 The Nova Scotia Teachers Union has the in-house expertise to provide professional learning opportunities covering a wide range of topics supportive of members learning and practice.
-Sessions to meet specific needs may also be arranged.
+The workshops available are listed below.

 In addition to sessions facilitated by NSTU staff, the NSTU can also arrange for Resilience® Wellness Sessions that are available through the NSTU Employee and Family Assistance program provider Homewood Human Solutions™.
 To request a Resilience® Wellness Session please complete the online form found below.
 Click here to view additional information on the Resilience® Wellness Sessions.